generative-world/deep-learning-examples/README.md

 - Evaluating the model using test data to obtain metrics like accuracy or loss.
 - Making predictions for new inputs and interpreting the results, including classification labels and regression outputs.

+## Activation Functions
+Activation functions are essential for introducing non-linearity into neural networks, enabling them to learn complex patterns.
+Depending on the type of task, different activation functions are used in the output layer:
+- **Sigmoid** The sigmoid activation function is typically used in binary classification tasks.
+It maps outputs to a range between 0 and 1, which can be interpreted as the probability of one class.
+It's commonly used in the output layer when there are only two possible classes.
+- **Softmax** The softmax activation function is used in multi-class classification problems.
+It converts raw output values (logits) into a probability distribution, where each class has a probability between 0 and 1, and the sum of all probabilities equals 1.
+It is commonly used in the output layer for classification tasks with more than two classes.
+- **Linear** The linear activation function is used for regression tasks, where the output is a continuous value.
+It outputs real-valued numbers without any transformation, making it suitable for predicting quantities like price, temperature, etc.

 ## Project Structure